College Football Playoff Could Expand Beyond Four Teams

 For many years, the highest division of college football did not have a playoff system.
 The top teams would play bowl games in December and January, with one of them billed the championship game, but there was no official playoff system in place.

-That finally changed at the end of the 2014 season, when the College Football Playoff was instituted.
-This scrapped the much-hated Bowl Championship Series (BCS) system, in favor of a new setup in which four teams are chosen to compete in a playoff, in which pairs of them play in semi-finals, before the winners of those games meet in a championship game.
+That finally changed at the end of the 2014 season when the College Football Playoff was instituted.
+This scrapped the much-hated Bowl Championship Series (BCS) system in favor of a new setup in which four teams are chosen to compete in a playoff, in which pairs of them play in semifinals before the winners of those games meet in a championship game.

-While there has been occasional grumbling over the selection of the teams, as well as the bad move, since corrected, to schedule the semi-final games on New Years’ Eve, the College Football Playoff system has been mostly well-received.
+While there has been occasional grumbling over the selection of the teams as well as the bad move, since corrected, to schedule the semifinal games on New Years’ Eve, the College Football Playoff system has been mostly well-received.
 The setup of four teams in the playoffs strikes a balance between a fair way to crown a national championship and making sure that the regular season retains meaning.

 Now, there’s talk of the College Football Playoff getting bigger.